gajrajchakrawarti12/secureChatApp/PRODUCTION_HARDENING_REPORT.md

 - Production notes:
   - Set `NODE_ENV=production`.
   - Provide a strong `JWT_SECRET`.
-  - Provide the push-token encryption key (base64 32 bytes) and ensure it is rotated and stored securely.
   - Run DB migrations before deploying.
   - Ensure TLS is terminated at a reverse proxy and `x-forwarded-proto` is set.